 So you think you know India?
 Crowded, polluted and heaving with holy cows?
 Well, think again!
 After having visited the chaos of Rajasthan and Delhi, I had the chance to visit the southern state of Kerala as part of the Kerala Blog Express and boy, was I in for a surprise!
 I discovered a totally different part of this immense country, I found an India that isn’t often portrayed in the media.
 One that definitely deserves a visit and might be the perfect place for a first time visitor to India.

-Find out why Kerala is different from other indian states!
+Read on and find out why Kerala is different from other Indian states!

 I mean, seriously, where are they?
-A few years ago, I went to the Indian states of Rajasthan and Delhi where roaming cows in the city centre are as common as pedestrians or rickshaws.
-Everybody gets out of the way to accommodate them and seeing these peaceful, hairy animals chewing on bits of plastic along the road is a very common sight.
+A few years ago, when I went to the Indian states of Rajasthan and Delhi, cows were roaming all over the city centre.
+They were as common as pedestrians or rickshaws.
+There, everybody gets out of the way to accommodate them and seeing these peaceful, hairy animals chewing on bits of plastic along the road is a very common sight.